pistack/TRXASprefitpack/docs/source/math.signal_model.signal.cauchy.md

 # Signal, Cauchy IRF

-When instrument response function is modeled as normalized cauchy distribution, experimental signal is modeled as exponentical decay convolved with normalized cauchy distribution.
+When instrument response function is modeled as normalized cauchy distribution, experimental signal is modeled as convolution of exponentical decay and normalized cauchy distribution.

 \begin{align*}
 {Signal}_c(t) &= ({model} * {irf})(t) \\